-TVA's transmission system serves nearly ten million residents in a more than 82,000-square-mile area.
-For vegetation management purposes this area is divided into six regions consisting of a total of 12 sectors (Figure 1-1).
-TVA develops a yearly plan using an integrated vegetation management approach to identify roughly one-third of the transmission system which needs vegetation management within each of the 12 sectors.
-This area, shown on Figure 1-1, comprises the study area for this EA as this area is inclusive of all areas where TVA maintains ROW.
+TVA's transmission system serves nearly ten million residents in a more than 82,000square-mile area.
+For vegetation management purposes this area is divided into six regions consisting of a total of twelve sectors across TVA's power service area (Figure 1-1).
+TVA develops a yearly plan using an integrated vegetation management approach to identify roughly one-third of the transmission system which needs vegetation management within each of the twelve sectors.
+This area, shown on Figure 1-1, comprises the study area for this EA as this area is inclusive of all areas where TVA maintains the transmission system ROWs.
 Analysis of impacts to individual ROW segments that undergo vegetation management practices in the EA adopts a sector area perspective.